RangelReale/ecapplog/README.md

  * Pause and resume
  * Multiple windows and fiters
  * Slight variation of text color in each line to ease reading
+ * Try parse JSON from text selection in detail window (even if escaped)

 ## Protocol